 - 1 Close all front panels in order to not let it be the cause of misjudgment. - 2 Make sure all field settings you want are set; see 15.2.
-Monitoring function and field settings on page 31.
+Monitoring function and field settings on page 36. - 3 Turn ON the power to the outdoor units and the connected indoor units.